 - Mike Nelson, Destroyer of Worlds: The discoverer of the islands; Einar Pettersson-Skamtkvist, accidentally causes the extinction of the archipelago's peaceful tribal nation (Hooakha-Hutchi) and the intelligent Tasselsnouters (Rhinochilopus) after he introduces the common cold, to which neither the tribe people, nor the Tasselsnouters had any immunity to.

 - Mockumentary: All the seriousness of a formal scientific paper presented on the detailed description of a non-existence clade of funny-looking nose-centred mammals.

 - Non-Mammal Mammaries: Inverted; some species of Rhinograde don't suckle their offspring and thus don't have mammary glands because they don't need them.
 Played for laughs in another, immobile species that bribes other rhinogrades to bring it food in exchange for milk, as even the males have large (and suspiciously human-like) mammaries.

 - Prehensile Tail: Because of their reduced limbs, some species have a very long tail that works like a substitute arm (or technically more like a tentacle because sometimes they don't even have bones).

-- Speculative Biology: While not as well-known as later works in the genre like the seminal After Man, it came out before that, making this a Trope Maker.
+- Speculative Biology: While not as well-known as later works in the genre like the seminal After Man, it came out more than twenty years before that, making this a Trope Maker.

 - Super-Persistent Predator: Tyrannonasus imperator (Heberer's Predatory Nasobame), will chase its prey for HOURS, but it's justified, because of its low metabolic rate and its ability to store glycogen (glucose energy) not just in its liver.
 Even so, they rarely catch their prey.